Former Conservative leader Erin O'Toole not seeking re-election, leaving this spring

 "The Conservative party is the party of Confederation and I know it will return to government offering the hope and ideas our country so desperately needs."

-His ousting followed months of tensions over O'Toole's management of caucus and attempts to moderate the party's image.
-Those efforts led to concerns that he flip-flopped on key policy positions, including on carbon pricing and gun control.
+His ousting followed months of tensions over O'Toole's management of caucus and attempts to moderate the party's image after two consecutive election losses.
+Those efforts led to concerns that he flip-flopped on key policy positions, including on carbon pricing and gun control, angering the party's base.
+He also struggled to satisfy many with his position on vaccine mandates.

+The ultimate shove came while the protesters of the "Freedom Convoy" descended on downtown Ottawa, honking their vehicles and decrying COVID-19 health restrictions -- many of them using expletive-laden flags critical of Prime Minister Justin Trudeau that O'Toole said in a late 2022 blog post he hoped to see fewer of going forward.

+In that same post, he warned of growing polarization in Canadian politics and suggested that symbols like the anti-Trudeau flags were "slowly normalizing rage and damaging our democracy."

+He wrote at the time that Trudeau was "my political opponent, not my enemy."

-O'Toole has kept a low profile on Parliament Hill since his time as leader and he said Friday he plans to keep his seat until the end of the spring session.
+Besides taking up more writing, the MP has kept a low profile on Parliament Hill since his time as leader.

+In interviews he has given since, O'Toole has reflected on the difficulties of leading the party during the worst of the COVID-19 pandemic and in the face of suspected Chinese election meddling, which the party alleges targeted several Conservative-held ridings as O'Toole struck a hawkish stand against the regime.

+Pierre Poilievre replaced O'Toole as the Conservatives' permanent leader last September, and is overseeing a much more unified caucus and party.

+"During his time as leader of the Opposition, Erin held the Trudeau government to account, fighting against their reckless spending and divisive politics.
+The House of Commons will be a lesser place without his experience and statesmanship."

+"And above all else," Poilievre continued, "I know Erin to be a man who puts his family at the centre of all that he does."

-The military veteran was first elected in a 2012 byelection and served as parliamentary secretary to the minister for international trade and then Veterans' Affairs minister in final year of Stephen Harper's Conservative government before it lost power in 2015.
+The military veteran-turned-lawyer was first elected in a 2012 byelection.
+He served as parliamentary secretary to the minister for international trade, then veterans affairs minister during the final year of Stephen Harper's Conservative government before it lost power in 2015.

 O'Toole took a first crack at running for the party leadership in the crowded 2017 race to replace Harper.
 He finished third.

-He ran for a second time in 2020 and was successful against former cabinet minister Peter MacKay, who was his chief opponent.
+He successfully ran for a second time in 2020, beating out his chief opponent, former cabinet minister Peter MacKay.

 "I have been fortunate to have the opportunity to advance issues that I believe are critically important -- from veterans' mental health, to military preparedness, nuclear energy, Arctic sovereignty and a range of other important issues," O'Toole said in Friday's statement.